-When building out an enterprise headless eCommerce architecture there are several pieces to the puzzle from product information and marketing content to specific B2B pricing and warehouse stock.
-All is needed to build a great shopping experience.
-With GraphQL the idéa is to have one single API endpoint where you can access all data easily.
-With Apollo Federation you can have a single data graph across multiple services.
-For example custom pricing, real time stock combined with rich product information and marketing content.
+When building out an enterprise headless eCommerce architecture, there are several pieces to the puzzle, from product information and marketing content to specific B2B pricing and warehouse stock.
+All of it is needed to build a great shopping experience.
+With GraphQL, the idea is to have one single API endpoint where you can access all data easily.
+With Apollo Federation, you can have a single data graph across multiple services.
+For example: custom pricing, real-time stock combined with rich product information and marketing content.

-Apollo federation is useful in cases where you want real time integration from several services.
-The different services have deficient concerns and are joined in a gateway combining them all.
+Apollo Federation is useful in cases where you want real-time integration from several services.
+The different services have different concerns and are joined in a gateway combining them all.